The 12 PCI DSS Requirements Explained

 Which Requirements Apply Depends on Your Scope

-This is critical: not every requirement applies in the same way to every organization.
-Your scope determines what you're actually responsible for.
+This is critical: your scope determines what you're actually responsible for.
 If you use a hosted payment processor and never handle card data directly, many requirements don't apply.
 If your organization handles card data internally, all twelve apply.
 Understanding your scope prevents you from implementing irrelevant controls and wasting resources.

 The critical step is accurately defining your scope by understanding exactly what systems touch card data.
 Many organizations think they're handling more card data than they actually are, or conversely, discover they're handling card data in a system they didn't realize was PCI-scoped.
 That's why the scoping conversation with your auditor or acquiring bank is so important.
 Get scope right, and compliance becomes manageable.
 Get it wrong, and you're either doing unnecessary work or missing critical requirements.